Wilstorm/hello-world/README.md

 ## Additional Information:

 ### Resolution Databases:
-Due to updates or errors in the XML files there may be certain cores with missing, incorrect or extraneous information in the resolution db files (located in the *resolution_db* folder).
+Due to updates and/or errors in the XML files there may be certain cores with missing, incorrect or extraneous information in the resolution db files (located in the *resolution_db* folder).
 They are comma delimited text files that are very easy to modify.
 You can update, delete or add new entries but keep only one game entry per line.
 You're more than welcome to submit a PR with any corrections or if you prefer to just leave a message, open an issue with the correct information and I'll update the DB files.
 Whatever you're more comfortable with works.

 Below is an example from a resolution db file for the game ```1942```.
 The fields in order: